sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module02/dynamicArrays.md

 \sum_{\substack{i=1 \\ i-1\ \text{is a power of}\ 2}}^{n} (i-1)
 $$

-* Note that the cost of inserting itself is already counted in the first part.
+* Note that the cost of inserting the element (itself or a buddy element) is already counted in the first part.
 * So, the second part is the sum of all the `(i - 1)th` insert operations that require some extra cost.
 * Together, they give the total cost of all the insert operations (from i = 1 to n) as below: